Chair, Board of Directors

 As business returned to the Centre, our workforce also proudly returned to work in 2022 and by the latter half of the year, we were more or less operating at full capacity.
-As we hosted numerous events for our clients and delegates from here at home and from across the globe, our employees made the Centre, and our city, proud by showing the world our famous hospitality, professionalism and humanity.
+As we hosted numerous events for our clients and delegates, our employees made the Centre, and our city, proud by showing the world our famous hospitality, professionalism and humanity.

 2022 was a year where it was refreshing to be looking to the future again.
 In 2020 and 2021, our biggest concern was maintaining the viability of the Centre through the pandemic.
-That changed in 2022 where we shifted our focus to conversations about what’s next, how we can be better and how we can bring a higher order of value to Calgary.
+That changed in 2022 where we shifted our focus to how we can be better and how we can bring a higher order of value to Calgary.

-The board and management got to work and reset our strategy to focus on sustainable growth in the coming years by building a great team and thinking bigger about the actions we will take to drive more economic and social value to our city.
-An active convention centre brings business travellers that have four times the economic impact as compared to a leisure traveller.
+The board and management reset our strategy to focus on sustainable growth, in the coming years, by building a great team and thinking bigger about the actions we will take to drive more economic and social value to our city.
+An active convention centre brings business travellers that have four times the economic impact compared to a leisure traveller.